Harwedind History, Family Crest & Coats of Arms

 Early History of the Harwedind family

-Another 197 words (14 lines of text) covering the years 1206, 1574, 1662 and 1735 are included under the topic Early Harwedind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harwedind research.
+Another 99 words (7 lines of text) covering the years 1206, 1574, 1662, 1735, 1662 and 1686 are included under the topic Early Harwedind History in all our PDF Extended History products and printed products wherever possible.

 Harwedind Spelling Variations